Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 You can safely modify/remove Inboxes created manually.
 But you must not change/update/delete the default Inbox created by the Cognigy.AI platform, as it will break the communication protocol between Live Agent and Cognigy.AI.
 There is no way to undo this step quickly.
 In case you need to do so, please reach support.

+### Is antivirus file upload scanning enabled for App and Trial environments?
+NO, antivirus file upload scanning is not enabled for App and Trial environments.

 ## Live Agent OData service